 One of the things tourists complain about the most when they are in the Centennial State is that their smartphones are dying.
 Constantly.
 That is because the sights are mesmerizing, and they are taking too many pictures of everything.
 My advice is to take it in and capture a mental image of the whole experience.
 The chances of forgetting about the photos on your phone are pretty high, while the mental feeling is unforgettable.

-Colorado is a beautiful state with plenty to offer the every type of tourist.
+Colorado is a beautiful state with plenty to offer every type of tourist.
 It should definitely be on your bucket list as an American vacation destination.
 The people are friendly, the sights are stunning, and you can enjoy a lot of outdoor sports.
-All while enjoying some its 300+ days of sunshine.
+All while enjoying some of its 300+ days of sunshine.
 However, make sure that you do your research properly.

 For one thing, depending on your origin, you may need a visa to visit the United States.
 It’s imperative you ready all the necessary documents before you leave your home country, or you probably won’t be able to depart.
 You should have identification paperwork on you or nearby at all times.
 A passport should suffice.
-Now once you safely arrive to your Rocky Mountain paradise, your adventure awaits!
+Now once you safely arrive at your Rocky Mountain paradise, your adventure awaits!